thibaudcolas/draftail.org/docs/API.md

 bottomToolbar: null,
 // Max level of nesting for list items.
 0 = no nesting.
 Maximum = 10.
 maxListNesting: 1,
-// Frequency at which to call the save callback (ms).
+// Frequency at which to call the onSave callback (ms).
 stateSaveInterval: 250,
 ```